Kathy Reichs: Casey Anthony murder trial

 In 2011, Reichs was an expert witness in the Casey Anthony murder trial.
 Reichs was reluctant to get involved, but later agreed and performed a full skeletal analysis of Anthony's daughter, Caylee, but could not determine a cause of death.
 She concluded that there was no evidence of abuse and that the child appeared to be well-nourished.

 Personal life

-Reichs has two daughters, Kerry and Courtney, and a son, Brendan.
+Reichs has two daughters and a son.